top of page

 Sports complexes

 Multiple fields mean multiplied maintenance risk and cost.
-The Exlterra GEPS technology standardizes underground performance across all surfaces.
+The GEPS® technology standardizes underground performance across all surfaces.
 Less intervention, predictable conditions, long-term operational control.

-Baseball fields rely on consistency across infield, outfield, and base paths.
-GEPS stabilizes the soil profile, improves vertical drainage, and preserves oxygen in the root zone.
-The surface is firmer, more uniform; it recovers faster after rain, and needs fewer maintenance.
+Lacrosse fields demand fast drainage and stable footing during high-speed play.
+GEPS® stabilizes the soil profile, improves vertical drainage, and preserves oxygen in the root zone.
+The surface stays firmer; it dries faster after rain and remains playable through intensive spring seasons.

 Built for elite surfaces.
 Proven across disciplines.